bluesam1/collab-canvas/README.md

 - Memory leaks with long sessions
 - Race conditions with rapid updates

-## Known Limitations (MVP)
+## Known Limitations

 - No undo/redo functionality
-- Single-selection only (no multi-select)
+- No copy/paste operations
-- No shape resizing
+- No permanent shape grouping (only temporary for operations)
-- Only rectangle shapes (no circles, text, etc.)
 - No layers/z-index control
 - No export/import functionality
+- Single-line text only (no multi-line support)
+- Basic mobile support (no touch gesture optimizations)

 ## Deployment Information